Isolation of phase edges using off-axis q-plate filters: Abstract

 \section{Abstract}

-Edge enhancement plays an important role in optical biological imaging that highlights the contours of an object.
-Edge-enhanced microscopes are widely used to enhance the edges of phase-amplitude objects due to their capability for all-directional edge enhancement, while differential interference-contrast microscopy enhances edges in only one-direction.
-However, edge-enhanced microscopes cannot distinguish the edges of phase and amplitude objects, as both edges are equally enhanced.
+Edge-enhanced microscopes with q-plate have been attracted more attention to enhance the edges of phase-amplitude objects in biological sample due to their capability for all-directional edge enhancement, while differential interference-contrast microscopy enhances edges in only one-direction.
+However, the edge-enhanced microscopes cannot distinguish the edges of phase and amplitude objects, as both edges are equally enhanced.
 This study introduces a novel method for isolating the edge of a phase object from an amplitude object using an off-axis q-plate filter in a $4f$ system.
 Herein, we combined off-axis q-plates with four different displacements to isolate the phase object edge from the amplitude object.
-To verify the effectiveness of the proposed method, we conducted experiments using two distinct samples.
-The first sample comprised a phase test target surrounded by an aperture, and the second sample involved an overlap between the phase test target and a white hair (with nonzero transmittance).
-In the samples, the isolated phase object edge met the requirements of theoretical expectations, and the amplitude object edge was reduced by approximately 93\%.
-In summary, the proposed method is a novel and effective approach for isolating the edge of a phase object from an amplitude object and can be useful in various biological imaging applications.
+To demonstrate the proposed method, we conducted experiments using two distinct samples.
+The first sample comprised a phase test target surrounded by an aperture, and the second sample involved an overlap between the phase test target and a white hair with non-zero transmittance.
+In the samples, the isolated phase object edge is in good agreement with the theoretical expectations, and the amplitude object edge was reduced by approximately 93\%.
+The proposed method is a novel and effective approach for isolating the edge of a phase object from an amplitude object and can be useful in various biological imaging applications.